keys19/molab-2024-09-keya/README.md

 **Teddy vs Panda: The Ascii showdown?** I couldn't tell which of the two txt files was cuter so decided to do a showdown of both!

 I experimented with functions on swift further and tried shrinking the files

+## Week 03
+**Shape symphony
+This week, I explored the use of arrays to manage colors and experimented with the ForEach function to generate a dynamic grid of shapes.
+Using closures and a slider, I added interactivity, creating an engaging canvas wt=ith colors shapes and margins shift with a slide.
+Im curious about how `id: \.self` works!